 - Make a list for EVERYTHING.
 Always make a grocery list.
 Make a list of to-do’s at the beginning of the day.
 Make a list when you are trying to remember the to-do’s you thought of on your drive home from work.
 Make a list of what to do AT work.
 Make a list of dreams and goals.
 Make a list of people you want to hang out with.
 Lists keep you on track and help you have a place for tangible goals – and what is better than crossing things off as you accomplish them?

 - Use a planner.
 My first REAL planner was used when I came back from college and began working the two jobs – one at a newspaper and one at a high end restaurant.
 I had two or three deadlines a day at the newspaper, would go home, change, and drive to my second job at night.
 I still get out that old planner and read through my crazy schedule back then.
 Today, my schedule is still quite busy, and my planner keeps me on track.
 Every time I think of a ‘to-do’, I write it down.

 - Plan your meals.
 I found that unplanned meals ALWAYS resulted in one of two things: spending more money, or wasting more time.
-If I didn’t plan, I’d run through Chick-Fil-A and spend $7 that could have funded at least three meals from my grocery budget.
+If I didn’t plan, I’d run through Chick-Fil-A and spend $7 that could have funded at least two meals from my grocery budget.
 The other alternative for an unplanned meal was me, flipping through Allrecipes.com trying to find something that sounded good with what I had in my pantry.
 Once in a while, this is okay.
 But as a general rule, it wastes money and time.